Charlesetc/redis-struct/README.md

 ## Copywrite

-MIT Lisence.
+MIT License.
 See LICENSE.TXT.
 Feel free to use and share!